Been thinking of you lately

 Walther, Malin LaVon.

-1990 “Out of Sight: Toni Morrison’s Revision of Beauty.”
-Black American
+“Out of Sight: Toni Morrison’s Revision of Beauty.”

 Willis, Susan

-1983 “Eruption of Funk: Historicizing Toni Morrison.”
+“Eruption of Funk: Historicizing Toni Morrison.”
 Fiction by American Women: Recent Views.
 Ed.
-Winnifred F. Bevilacqua.
-Port Washington, N.Y.: Associated Faculty Press.
+Winnifred F.

 Willis, Susan